yihong1120/YOLOv8-License-Plate-Insights/README.md

     git clone https://github.com/yihong1120/YOLOv8-License-Plate-Detection.git
     ```

+2. Download the [car license plate dataset](https://1drv.ms/u/s!AiltJg0lR4P-ylzt6zyr3s3tEpij?e=r5E9ja), the  original dataset link is [here](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection?resource=download).

-2. Navigate to the cloned directory:
+3. Navigate to the cloned directory:

     ```sh
     cd YOLOv8-License-Plate-Detection
     ```

-3. Install the required Python libraries:
+4. Install the required Python libraries:

     ```sh
     pip install -r requirements.txt
     ```

-4. Install Tesseract-OCR.
+5. Install Tesseract-OCR.
 Please refer to the Tesseract documentation for installation instructions on your operating system.

-5. Install PyTesseract using pip:
+6. Install PyTesseract using pip:

     ```sh
     pip install pytesseract
     ```

-6. Make sure to add the path to the Tesseract executable to your system's PATH, or set it in your Python scripts:
+7. Make sure to add the path to the Tesseract executable to your system's PATH, or set it in your Python scripts:

     ```python
     pytesseract.pytesseract.tesseract_cmd = r'path_to_your_tesseract_executable'